Choosing a mattress

 Would a DIY mattress cost you less than a ready-made one that's bought from a store?
 Probably not, at least not when you first start doing this, but since you can change the parts individually, it's likely to cost you less in the (very) long term.
 Another advantage is that you can customize it very precisely to your needs, without wasting time going around through the stores to test countless mattresses and still not finding the right one.

-You will have to buy several layers of latex, each with a different density (50...95 kg / m3), and each with a thickness of 7...18 cm (3...7 in).
+You will have to buy several layers of latex, each with a different density (50...95 kg / m3).
 Remember that for latex the firmness increases with its density.

 You should buy the layers one at a time in order to keep the cost as low as possible (because you can stop buying when you reach your target), and to help you when you don't know the density / firmness of the latex.

 If you can't find bare latex cores, you could buy normal mattresses that have their entire core made from a slab of latex.
 This means that while you would pay extra for the cover, you could either keep or remove the cover off the mattress.

 If the mattress is for 2 people, the bottom layers could be split in half (= made from 2 parts), one for each person.
 This way, each part could have a different density / firmness, and could be changed separately if it becomes damaged, which in turn would reduce waste and long term costs.
 Remember that if the bottom layers are split in half, the top layer should be full size in order to bridge the split below it.